 - Rules suppliers must follow

-Electricity supply in Ireland is privatised.
-This means that you can choose which private company you want to supply your home with electricity.
-Suppliers offer a range of services and deals, including a variety of payment arrangements, to their customers.
+You can choose which private company you want to supply your home with electricity.
+Suppliers offer a range of services and deals and different options on how to pay.
 Many energy suppliers provide both electricity and gas.

-ESB Networks (ESBN) is responsible for operating and maintaining the electricity network in Ireland.
-You will need to contact ESBN if you are connecting to the electricity grid for the first time, or if you are disconnecting completely.
-You might also give meter readings to ESBN.
+ESB Networks (ESBN) operates and maintains the electricity network.
+You need to contact ESBN if you are connecting to the electricity grid for the first time, or if you are disconnecting completely.

-When you have picked a supplier, you should then contact ESBN and give the following information:
+When you have picked a supplier, contact ESBN and give the following information: